-The X2 package features the auto attendant and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $25 per user, per month.
-Other features include audio and video conferencing for up to five participants, unlimited faxing and an unlimited number of phone lines.
-Compared to the other packages, this is the base package with limited storage.
+The X2 package features an automated phone system and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $25 per user, per month.
+Additional features include audio and video conferencing for up to five participants, unlimited faxing, and an unlimited number of phone lines.

 This tier is missing the call center packages offered at the premium level and integration with businesses apps offered by other providers.
-However, it’s a good choice for businesses with a global workforce that needs to be able to keep all communications synchronized.
+However, it’s a good choice for businesses with a global workforce that needs to keep communications synchronized.
 The additional feature of the operator switchboard also helps a growing business supplement the auto attendant and achieve a more professional appearance.

 What 8×8 Is Missing